 One of the most commonly overlooked and most important areas of maintaining your pet’s good health is regular oral and dental care.
 A comprehensive routine of care for teeth both above and below the gum line can dramatically extend the life of your pet.
-Nebraska Animal Medical Center recommends preventive care as the key to maintaining your pet’s long-term oral health.
+Nebraska Animal Medical And Emergency Center recommends preventive care as the key to maintaining your pet’s long-term oral health.

 At every exam, your pet’s mouth will be thoroughly checked for